donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/compute_torque.md

 ## Batch job submission

 The `qsub` command is used to submit jobs to the Torque job manager.
 The first and simplest way of using `qsub` is pipelining a command-line string to it.
-Assuming that we want to display the hostname of the execute host on which the job will run, we issue the following command:
+Assuming that we want to display the hostname of the compute node on which the job will run, we issue the following command:

 ```bash
 $ echo '/bin/hostname -f' | qsub -l 'procs=1,mem=128mb,walltime=00:10:00'